State Emergency Response Commission (SERC)

 In the April 26, 2013 response to the petition, U.S. EPA determined that the alternative reporting in Ohio law does not supersede the reporting requirements of EPCRA.
 As a result, U.S. EPA concluded that Ohio oil and gas well owners or operators must separately meet the reporting obligations of EPCRA to insure compliance with federal law.

-The oil and gas industry letter can be found here:
+Oil and gas documents can be found here:

 Effective October 9th, 2013 the Ohio SERC voted to rescind using the E-Plan reporting system and it is no longer a reporting option for the statewide regulated facilities.